theforeman/foreman_abrt/README.md

 ## Installation

-To be able to see ABRT bug reports in your Foreman instance, you need to install the plugin itself, install ABRT plugin for your smart proxies and configure your hosts to send the bug reports to their smart proxy.
+To be able to see ABRT problem reports in your Foreman instance, you need to install the plugin itself, install ABRT plugin for your smart proxies and configure your hosts to send the problem reports to their smart proxy.

 Both plugins are available as RPMs in [Foreman YUM repositories](http://yum.theforeman.org/).